 Image Source: en.wikipedia.org

-“Team Gunston was the first Formula One team to paint their cars in the livery of their sponsors when they entered a private Brabham for John Love, painted in the colours of Gunston cigarettes, in the 1968 South African Grand Prix.
+“Team Gunston was the first Formula One team to paint their cars in the livery of their sponsors when they entered a private Brabham for John Love, painted in the colors of Gunston cigarettes, in the 1968 South African Grand Prix.
 British Racing Green soon vanished from the cars of British private teams,” according to Wikipedia.

 Auto racing colors today